junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Now that they walk onto the street, with Dean leading half a step ahead and the angel having his wings tucked behind his back, Dean has never been so conscious of his own existence.
 People stop what they were doing to turn and look at them.
 Their eyes land meaningfully on them, lingering between him and Castiel.
 He doesn't need to meet any of their eyes to know the way they're looking -- the gleeful looks of predators, invasive, avid, like a group of hyenas, as if they can peel his skin off with those eyes.
 Dean picks up the pace, as if escaping.

-More people drop what they were busy with, and starts following them from a short distance away, forming a tailing crowd fast.
+More people drop what they were busy with, and start following them from a short distance away, forming a tailing crowd fast.

 "Dean!"
 One of them calls to him, "Where do you find an angel all to yourself?
 Is this why you didn't come join us yesterday?
 Having too much fun with this one?"